QuantGen/GPTL/man/Example_Individual_Data.md

 A complete pipleine may include:

  1. [Loading the data](https://github.com/QuantGen/GPTL/blob/main/man/Example_Individual_Data.md#1-data-loading)
- 2. Calibrating a PGS in the source data set (this may not be needed if one uses a pre-trained PGS as prior information)
+ 2. [Estimating effects in the source population](https://github.com/QuantGen/GPTL/blob/main/man/Example_Individual_Data.md#2-data-loading).
+This may not be needed if one uses a pre-trained PGS as prior information.
  3. Calibrating a PGS using only training (and calibration) data from the target populations–this is not strictly needed but it is a useful benchmark to have.

 #### 1. Data Loading